yuchdev/Articles/articles/personal/sol-invictus-09.md

 We are all looking for the miraculous to deceive the fate and go beyond the boundaries of the ordinary.
 Religion, which claims that the Sun is not a yellow circle in the sky, but a mysterious Stone hidden in a Syrian backwater, can captivate not only a child, but also a serious philosopher.

 My mother Julia Domna came from an ancient family of priest-kings who served the Sun Stone and ruled Emesa.
 Her father Bassian was also a priest, but no longer a king.
 They say, he saw the future and created miracles.
-But in the East, this will hardly surprise anyone.
+But in the East, this can hardly surprise anyone.

 It was said about my mother Domna that in her youth, either by herself or at the request of my grandfather Bassian, she gathered the best philosophers and sophists of the Hellenic world at the main shrine of the Emesa's temple.
 They argued for hours in front of the Stone about the affairs of our life and the bitter human lot, so that the deity would know everything first-hand.